 Scores will be kept on a disabled machine if the tournament is >50% through the qualifying process.
 If the tournament is <50% through the qualifying process, all scores will be considered void.
 Players will be compensated with one game on a replacement machine, unless the tournament software allows the ability to track how many times that player had played the disabled machine.

 A player error is any player action, purposeful or accidental, which affects the normal play or outcome of a game in progress.

 Any player who tilts his or her ball in play will not receive any penalty other than the normal loss of ball.
 Note that some older machines may penalize the player with loss of game; this is equivalent to tilting all remaining balls in order.
 Abuse of machines is covered under “Player Conduct”.
 Any player who tilts the ball of another player will receive a score of zero for that game, unless tournament officials grant an exception based on the behavior of the machine in question.

 Any player who tilts their own ball, which then results in a tilt warning given to the following player will not have any consequences for the first offense.
 The player with the warning will be allowed to continue play as normal, or choose to have the ball played on a fresh game.
+Please note that games that allow for an additional ball to be added to the current game in progress, or for tilt warnings to be removed by a software adjustment, this solution will be used.
 A second offense by the same player anytime throughout the tournament, and it will be treated as a tilt of another player’s ball, with the rules from the previous paragraph being enforced.

 Any player who slam tilts a machine, thereby ending play for all players, will receive a score of zero for that game.
 The slam tilt is treated as a catastrophic malfunction for any other player(s) who have not completed their game(s) in progress.
 If a tournament official rules that the slam tilt sensor is not functioning properly, the slam tilt will be treated as a catastrophic malfunction for all players.